 Take out your blenders, friends, we’re about to whip up some cauliflower into a creamy mashed amazingness!
 Bursting with garlic flavor, this buttery Cauliflower Mash is more nutritious but just as delicious as its cousin, mashed potatoes!

 Need something quicker?
 Grab my recipe for Instant Pot LOADED Mashed Cauliflower. 😍

 Pureed or mashed cauliflower is a wonderful treat for those following a Low Carb lifestyle, but it’s just as great for anyone that is looking to eat healthier.
 Besides, bikini season is at the door, so… 🙄

-HOW TO MAKE CREAMY CAULIFLOWER MASH
+HOW TO MAKE MASHED CAULIFLOWER

 Flavored with butter, garlic, buttermilk, and cheese, this makes a simple, yet very tasty side dish for a weeknight dinner.